Monsoon Season in Nepal: Weather and 13 Best Things to Do

 Conclusion

-July and August receive the highest rainfall and trekking during this time is not recommended due to the rainfall and possible landslides.
+July and August have the highest rainfall and trekking during this time is not recommended due to the rainfall and possible landslides.

 If monsoon is the only time that you can visit Nepal, don’t worry because there are still many things to do and places to explore.